Debt Snowball vs Avalanche Method — Which Is Better, Mathematically and Practically

 Common mistakes when paying off debt

-Mistake one: switching methods after starting.
+The first is switching methods after starting.
 A snowball and avalanche have different debt orderings; switching mid-way usually means restarting the mental tracking from scratch.
 Pick one and finish.

-Mistake two: not snowballing the freed-up payment.
+The second is not snowballing the freed-up payment.
 When a debt is eliminated, the minimum that was being paid on it should roll into the next debt.
 Households who instead absorb the freed payment back into general spending dramatically extend their payoff timeline.

-Mistake three: accumulating new debt during payoff.
+The third is accumulating new debt during payoff.
 Either method fails immediately if the household keeps adding new credit card charges that don't get paid off in the same month.

-Mistake four: ignoring promotional 0% APR balances.
+The fourth is ignoring promotional 0% APR balances.
 A balance that's at 0% promotional APR for 12 months effectively isn't accruing interest — pure avalanche would deprioritise it.
 But missing the promotional period end (when the rate jumps to 24%+) makes the situation much worse.
 Treat 0% promotional balances with their post-promotional rate, or ensure they're paid off before the promotional period ends.

 What experts say